SALVATION: FIVE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 The Christian Church is the new Jerusalem.
 The Throne of God is being fashioned in the hearts of the members of the Body of Christ.
 The Holy Spirit always flows from the Throne of God.
 The saints will enjoy the fullness of the Presence of the Spirit forever.

 Healing Commences With Tearing

-Come, and let us return unto the LORD: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.
+Come, and let us return to the LORD; for He has torn, but He will heal us; He has stricken, but He will bind us up.
 (Hosea 6:1)

 The Lord has torn us and He will heal us.
 He has struck us and He will bind us up.
 God’s process of healing commences with a tearing, His process of binding up commences with a striking.

 The Day of the Lord begins with the evening, the darkness.
 It is in the latter part of the Day that the light and the joy appear.
 We always must keep that order in mind or we will become discouraged when the darkness is pressing us down.

 Each of the three resurrections we are describing in this book commences with a death.
 There is no route into a deeper phase of redemption other than by the indicated death, the necessary judgment.
 The three hangings of the Tabernacle portray the three deaths.